 Risk is inherent with every business, and how well a business manages risk can ultimately determine its success.
 We face a number of risks, including risks relating to our financial condition, development and operations, strategic direction and intellectual property, as more fully discussed under "Risk Factors" in our Annual Report on Form 10-K. Management is responsible for the day-to-day management of risks we face, while our Board of Directors, as a whole and through its committees, has responsibility for the oversight of risk management.
 Our Board of Directors satisfies its risk oversight role through full reports by each committee chair regarding the committee's considerations and actions, as well as through regular reports directly from officers responsible for oversight of particular risks within our company.
-Our Board of Directors is essential for effective risk management and oversight.
+Our Board of Directors believes that full and open communication between management and the board of directors is essential for effective risk management and oversight.